greyhamwoohoo/azdevops-cli-build-deploy/README.md

 npm run bad:uat2
 ```

-...will run a build pipeline, wait for completion, and then run another pipeline to consume its resources and deploy to an environment:
+...will queue and wait for a build pipeline to complete; then queue and wait for a deployment pipeline to consume the build resources and deploy to an environment:

 ![Pic](docs/deploy-uat2-build.PNG "Deploying")